← All diseases

 What is it?

-Salmonellosis is caused by Salmonella bacteria and is a major cause of foodborne illness, with 3,974 cases reported in NYS in 2024.
-Cases peak in summer when food sits out longer and grilling is common.
+Salmonellosis is caused by non-typhoidal Salmonella bacteria and is one of the most common causes of foodborne illness in the US.
+NYS had 3,974 cases in 2024.
+Cases increase in summer when food sits out at warmer temperatures and outdoor grilling is common.

 How it spreads

-Primarily from undercooked eggs, poultry, and meat; contaminated produce; and contact with reptiles, amphibians, or live poultry.
-Can spread from person-to-person through poor hand hygiene.
+Primarily from eating undercooked eggs, poultry, and meat; contaminated produce; and contact with reptiles (turtles, lizards, snakes), amphibians, or live poultry — which can carry Salmonella without appearing sick.

 Symptoms

 Diarrhea, fever, and stomach cramps beginning 6 hours to 6 days after exposure.
-Illness usually lasts 4–7 days.
-Severe cases may require hospitalization, especially if the infection spreads to the bloodstream.
+Illness usually lasts 4–7 days and resolves without treatment.
+Severe cases — more common in young children and older adults — may require hospitalization if the infection spreads to the bloodstream.

 Who is at risk?